palembang-digital/website/ui/README.md

     yarn build

 **NOTE:** You will likely not need to do this directly.
-Instead, this is taken care of by the `build` target in the main PalembangDigital `Makefile` when building the full binary.
+Instead, this is taken care of by the `build` target in the main Palembang Digital `Makefile` when building the full binary.

-## Integration into PalembangDigital
+## Integration into Palembang Digital

-To build a PalembangDigital binary that includes a compiled-in version of the production build of the React app, change to the root of the repository and run:
+To build a Palembang Digital binary that includes a compiled-in version of the production build of the React app, change to the root of the repository and run:

     make build

-This installs npm dependencies via Yarn, builds a production build of the React app, and then finally compiles in all web assets into the PalembangDigital binary.
+This installs npm dependencies via Yarn, builds a production build of the React app, and then finally compiles in all web assets into the Palembang Digital binary.